-While recovering at home, you might experience shortness of breath, chest pains or your heart skipping a beat, you should immediately seek medical attention – should any of these complications occur, you might require hospitalization or some additional treatment.
+While recovering at home, you might experience shortness of breath, chest pains, or your heart skipping a beat, you should immediately seek medical attention – should any of these complications occur, you might require hospitalization or some additional treatment.

-You should also mind your surgical site and not subject it to any excessive force, swelling, abrasion or extensive motion during your gynecomastia surgery healing time.
+You should also mind your surgical site and not subject it to any excessive force, swelling, abrasion, or extensive motion during your gynecomastia surgery healing time.

 If you want to ensure your recovery going smoothly, you need to rest as much as possible.
 This means no strenuous activity in the first 24-hour after surgery whatsoever, including driving or operating any kind of machinery.
-However, once you hit your second day, you can start taking short walks, that can actually quicken your recovery.
+However, once you hit your second day, you can start taking short walks, which can actually quicken your recovery.

-After third day mark, you can start driving again and engage in moderate activities, but this still doesn’t mean you can go to gym, do aerobics or any other fitness program, as well as running or swimming.
+After the third day mark, you can start driving again and engage in moderate activities, but this still doesn’t mean you can go to gym, do aerobics or any other fitness program, as well as running or swimming.